Larry Lamont White: Arrest, trial and sentence

 On August 9, White was arrested by police and charged with the murders of Sweeney and Miles and the attempted murder of a 30-year-old woman he had encountered near the Dixie Highway on March 15.
 In the latter incident, he threatened the woman at gunpoint into his car, after which he drove to Dumesnil Street, where he sexually assaulted and robbed her of $3.50 and a bucket of chicken she had ordered from a fast food restaurant.
 For these crimes, he was charged with murder, first-degree robbery, first-degree burglary, and unlawful imprisonment.
 Another woman, Bernice Adams, would also come forward and accuse him of attacking her in her home on June 28 - in that, White, using the alias "Larry Griffin," was allowed to enter to use the telephone ostensibly, but then threatened her with a gun.
 Before he could do anything to her, however, Adams managed to lock herself in her bathroom, prompting him to leave.

 During the months-long trial, prosecutors presented evidence overwhelmingly pointing towards White's guilt, including his pawned .38 S&W, whose bullets matched those used in the killings, and clothes stained with blood later identified as Sweeney's.
 Furthermore, prosecutors also pointed out that White had been convicted of sexual assault the year before the murders, as well as his willing confessions to both murders.
 Due to this, he was quickly found guilty by jury verdict.
-In an attempt to bring upon a lighter sentence for his client, White's attorney, Ray Clooney, said that his client had been heavily intoxicated and on drugs when he committed the murders, which he considered mitigating circumstances worthy of a 25-year-to-life sentence.
+In an attempt to bring about a lighter sentence for his client, White's attorney, Ray Clooney, said that his client had been heavily intoxicated and on drugs when he committed the murders, which he considered mitigating circumstances worthy of a 25-year-to-life sentence.
 This request was denied, and White was officially sentenced to death for the two murders, despite his lawyer's last-minute insistence on a new trial.